The tour takes all the pressure of organization off our shoulders - we just enjoy!!

 Land Only Guests join in Reykjavík for dinner on Day 2 and conclude in Reykjavík after breakfast on Day 16.

 Private journeys can be arranged and customised for a travelling party of 8 guests or more.
-Please contact us on 0800 650 740 for details.
+Please contact us for details.
 This bespoke service is limited to select itineraries.